live-clones/gmsh/README.txt

     cmake -DENABLE_FLTK=0 ..

   to build a version of Gmsh without the FLTK graphical interface.
+The list of all available configuration options is given in the reference manual.

 * You can keep multiple builds with different build options at the same time.
 For example, you could configure a debug graphical build in a "bin"